amelikov/tutorials/nuget/README.md

 `Trusted Root Certification Authorities`, expand it, then right-cick `certificates`.\
 In the context menu select `All Tasks` and click `Import`.
 This will display File Open\
 Dialog.
 Chnage file type to `All Files (*.*)` then navigate to the directory where you\
-have copied `cert.pem` file. select it, and complete the import procedure.
+have copied `cert.pem` file, select it, and complete the import procedure.
 You can now\
 point your web browser to the `https://ip-of-nuget-machine` and it would show no warnings.\
 If your DNS functioning correctly, you can also use full machine name that you captured\
 from `ipconfig /all` command instead of IP address.